-Our main focus in the Foundation Stage Learning Journey is that we want the curriculum to enable all young students to become:
+Our focus in the Foundation Stage Learning Journey is that we want the curriculum to enable all young students to become:

-- Successful learners who enjoy learning, make progress and achieve - Confident learners who are able to live safe, healthy and fulfilling lives - Respectful individuals who show kindness and care for their surroundings
+- Successful learners who enjoy learning, make progress, and achieve. - Confident learners who can live safe, healthy, and fulfilling lives. - Respectful individuals who show kindness and care for their surroundings

 In Foundation Stage 1, we put emphasis on speaking and listening, socialisation and following rules and routines in Term 1.
-A lot of our work incorporates talking and discussing with the children about their learning, incorporated through a play based curriculum in our daily environment.
+A lot of our work incorporates talking and discussing with the children about their learning, incorporated through a play-based curriculum in our daily environment.
 We start to learn about the children's individual learning styles and strive to engage and develop the child's own interests.
 Throughout the year, we conduct Rhyme time and DEAR time sessions.
-In Term 1 and Term 2, we introduce the Phase 1 Aspects of the Letters and Sounds program.
-In Term 3, we introduce 2 letter sounds per week following the Letters and Sounds program.
+In Term 1 and Term 2, we introduce the Phase 1 Aspects of the Floppy Phonics program.
+In Term 3, we introduce Phase 2, a letter sound per week.
 Story time sessions are a part of our daily routine.
-There are Arabic and Music sessions conducted for the children by specialist teachers.
+There is Arabic and Music sessions conducted for the children by specialist teachers.

-In Foundation Stage 2, we incorporate two programmes to enrich the quality of the Curriculum.
+In Foundation Stage 2, we incorporate two programs to enrich the quality of the Curriculum.

-The Letters and Sounds programme is introduced to teach letters and sounds, reading and writing 'in general.'
+The Floppy Phonics program is introduced to teach letters and sounds, reading and writing 'in general.'
 This is a multisensory method with a lot of activities and strategies to develop early Literacy skills.
-In Foundation Stage 2, we introduce four letter sounds each week.
+In Foundation Stage 2, we introduce two letter sounds each week.
 Once the children have been introduced to the first group of sounds, they are encouraged to blend sounds together to form words and develop reading.

 The Reading programme develops reading as an important tool for learning in the Foundation Stage 2 Curriculum.
-We teach reading by developing the vocabulary and by introducing the sounds using the Letters and Sounds programme, the phonics scheme as mentioned above.
-As children grow older, they begin to understand more about the sounds of English language and can join in with rhymes, songs and stories.
+We teach reading by developing vocabulary and by introducing the sounds using the Floppy Phonics program, the phonics scheme as mentioned above.
+As children grow older, they begin to understand more about the sounds of English language and can join in with rhymes, songs, and stories.
 Over time, this will help children develop an understanding that words are made up of different sounds.
 Soon, they will be able to hear these different sounds in words.
 Gradually, they will learn to match sounds to letters.
 They use this knowledge when they are reading and writing.
 A child will benefit greatly from a love of reading for pleasure.
-This can come from being read to.
-Once a child has begun to learn the letter sounds they will be able to pick them out in words.
+This can come from being read too.
+Once a child has begun to learn the letter sounds, they will be able to pick them out in words.
 They should then move on to working out whole words through blending.
 As a result, it is easier if reading begins with storybooks that use simple words.
 Once there is fluency in reading, the most important skills for a child will be comprehension and then understanding of more words.
-This can be developed by asking a child questions about a story they have just read.
+This can be developed by questioning a child about the story they have just read.
 We further develop reading by conducting Guided reading sessions with 'Collins Big Cat Phonics' books.
 Your child will bring a 'Collins Big Cat' book home once a week.
 At first, your child's reading book is likely to be a picture book (without words).
 Picture books are essential to promote and continue the development of language, speaking and listening skills.
-Books with words will be sent home as soon as your child's teacher feels that your child is ready to read and has developed the phonic skills.
+Books with words will be sent home as soon as your child's teacher feels that your child is ready to read and has developed phonic skills.

-At Cambridge International School, the provision of the following supports the learning in all seven areas of learning:
+At Cambridge International School, the Adventure Land supports all seven areas of learning: